JDwangmo/project_archive/README.md

 - 1.3 工具
     - [spark_test](https://github.com/JDwangmo/pyspark_test): pyspark脚本
     - [CnblogsSpider](https://github.com/JDwangmo/CnblogsSpider): 爬虫，数据爬取，Scrapy框架
+    - [Crayon](https://github.com/torrvision/crayon): 可视化工具（Crayon is a framework that gives you access to the visualisation power of TensorBoard with any language.
+Currently it provides a Python and a Lua interface, however you can easily implement a wrapper around the provided RESTful API.）
     - [pytorch](https://github.com/pytorch/pytorch):Tensors and Dynamic neural networks in Python with strong GPU acceleration.
         - 安装方法： `pip install http://download.pytorch.org/whl/cu75/torch-0.1.12.post2-cp27-none-linux_x86_64.whl
 pip install torchvision`